kajamiko/cookbook/README.md

 Inspirations for this project was [Allrecipes](http://allrecipes.co.uk/)
 - how they require users to upload for example, list of ingredients for a recipe.
 Of course I have no idea how it is implemented, but just watching gave me some hints.
-- there is no requirements for image size, and also images displayed in search results are not statically sized, and I used a similar solution in my project.
+- there is no requirements for image size, and also images displayed in search results are not sized, and I used a similar solution in my project.